List of Sesame Street recurring segments: Smart Cookies

-Aired in season 44.
-A new segment about Cookie Monster in movie preview parodies.
-15 segments aired over two seasons from September 16, 2013 to June 8, 2015.

 Letter of the Day

-The "Letter of the Day", or "Cookie's Letter Time", is a segment introduced in 2002.
+The "Letter of the Day", or "Cookie's Letter Time", is a segment introduced in season 33 (2002).
 Cookie Monster hosted the segment with cameo appearances by guests for the first two years.
 The original segments involved a letter written in icing on a cookie, which Cookie Monster tried to stop himself from eating, but invariably ate it.
-In 2004, Prairie Dawn joined "Letter of the Day"; the segments in this incarnation were almost similar, with a foam letter used instead of an icing one.
-Segments produced in 2005 involved "The Letter of the Day Games": a game show introduced by an energetic off-camera announcer (voiced by Matt Vogel).
-In 2007, the Letter of the Day sketches became less common.
-Starting in 2009, Murray Monster hosts both the Letter and Number of the day segments.
-A brief clip of this was seen in Sesame Streets 2002-2006 opening sequence.
+In season 35 (2004), Prairie Dawn joined "Letter of the Day"; the segments in this incarnation were almost similar, with a foam letter used instead of an icing one.
+Segments produced in seasons 36 (2005) and 37 (2006) involved "The Letter of the Day Games": a game show introduced by an energetic off-camera announcer (voiced by Matt Vogel).
+In season 39 (2008), the letter segments were made connecting to the street scene for that episode, featuring other characters instead of Cookie Monster.
+From season 40 to 45 (2009–2015), Murray Monster hosts both the Letter and Number of the day segments.
+A brief clip of the 2002 version of this segment was seen in Sesame Streets 2002-2006 opening sequence.
+Since Season 46, The 'Letter of the Day" is usually the first letter of the associated word of the episode's theme.

 Starting with season 45, Elmo took the lead of a new song (along with Big Bird, Abby Cadabby, Grover, Bert, Ernie, Cookie Monster, Rosita and Murray Monster), which encouraged viewers as they introduced the letter of the day.
-A similar version debuted in season 47, lead by Abby Cadabby.
+A similar version debuted in season 47, led by Abby Cadabby.

 A new version of the song was recorded for Season 50, notably featuring a same lead vocal by Elmo and with Zoe and Rudy replacing Murray in the character lineup.

+In season 55, a new version of the letter of the day was recorded, featuring the new characters: Count from the number of the day, Two-Headed Monster and Baby Bear in this song features clapping and stomping.